Why Boundaries Create Security

 Why Parents Sometimes Avoid Boundaries

-Modern parenting advice often emphasizes emotional sensitivity, which is valuable.
+Modern parenting advice often emphasizes emotional sensitivity.

-So they delay enforcement or soften expectations.
+So they delay enforcement.

 But children quickly notice when boundaries move.

-When limits shift constantly, the environment becomes difficult to understand.
 Testing increases because the child is trying to discover what actually holds.

 What appears to be defiance is often confusion.